 - Complete the required vaccination and immunization requirements, including the Hepatitis A series, Hepatitis B series, varicella immunity, Tdap and a TB test.
 The Hepatitis A series is delivered in two injections over a six month period.
 The Hepatitis B series is delivered in three injections over a six month period.
-Each student must provide Student Health Services with a completed immunization and medical history form prior to the first day of classes.

 - Submit to a criminal background check as described by the following procedure.
 CPHS applicants are required to self-disclose any misdemeanors and felony convictions, other than minor traffic violations, including deferred adjudications, with the understanding that non-disclosure or falsification may lead to dismissal and disclosure may prevent enrollment.
 Additionally, in response to requirements in the professional practice environment stating that facilities providing care to patients must minimize the risk to patients that may be presented by persons with prior criminal activity, a criminal background check will be completed on all accepted applicants prior to matriculation.
 Please refer to the General Information section at the back of this bulletin for the Criminal Background Check Policy.

 - Submit to scheduled and random substance abuse screens each year as necessitated by the College and its affiliates.